ENSO-3D/creamsicle/README.md

 - 24v in
 - Up to 4A output
 - Reverse polarity protection
-- User settable through klipper (?)
+- User settable through klipper (Pending)

 ## Community and Discussion